icerpc/icerpc-csharp/src/IceRpc.Locator/README.md

     .UseLocator(locatorProxy)
     .Into(connectionCache);

-// A call on this proxy will use the locator to find the server address(es) associated with
+// A call on this proxy will use the locator to find the server address(es) associated
-// `/hello`.
+// with `/hello`.
 // The locator interceptor caches successful resolutions. var wellKnownProxy = new HelloProxy(pipeline, new Uri("ice:/hello"));

-// The locator also resolves ice proxies with an adapter-id parameter. var indirectProxy = new HelloProxy(pipeline, new Uri("ice:/hello?adapter-id=HelloAdapter"));
+// The locator also resolves ice proxies with an adapter-id parameter. var indirectProxy = new HelloProxy(
+    pipeline,
+    new Uri("ice:/hello?adapter-id=HelloAdapter"));
 ```

 [api]: https://docs.icerpc.dev/api/csharp/api/IceRpc.Locator.html